 Real life stories from Kenyan schools

 The veg patch started up by this secondary school, situated in the slums of Kenya, is actually a whole field which produces a rich harvest of spinach, kale, carrots, potatoes, as well as the maize and beans used for Githeri, a popular and nourishing local dish.
 Not only does the garden provide lunch for its students but it also generates a surplus which helps to reduce school fees.
-As a result, enrolment at the school has increased by more than 50% since the garden was established by Gardens for Life.
+As a result, enrolment at the school increased by more than 50%.

-Gardens for Life doesn’t just make a difference to schools; former Gardens for Life students from Gatimu school have set up their own horticulture businesses and are helping other schools start their own gardens.
+Gardens for Life hasn't just make a difference to schools; former Gardens for Life students from Gatimu school set up their own horticulture businesses and to help other schools start their own gardens.
 Each of these schools in turn advises local people on how best to grow food, taking the programme’s values and expertise out to the wider community.